 Having a strong online presence for your school doesn’t mean you have to replace your entire website.
 It’s important that online information about your school that directs people to your website is clear and consistent.
 It’s also critical to be able to analyze and track the behaviours of those who use your site and click on your ads, so you can target and deliver more specific content to those who are already looking.

-Metric Marketing has two decades of experience in creating websites for private schools, credit unions, retailers, builders and manufacturers.
-We work with business owners, directors, CEOs and marketing teams to produce or optimize websites and marketing campaigns and get measurable results.
+Metric Marketing has two decades of experience in creating websites for organizations.
+We work with private school marketing directors and Head of Schools to produce or optimize websites and marketing campaigns and get measurable results.
 If you want help getting the word out about your school or organization, give us a call.

 Want to learn how you can present your school more consistently online?